nuxt-modules/eslint/README.md

 This is a different set of options than what you'd specify in `package.json` or `.eslintrc`.
 See the [eslint docs](https://eslint.org/docs/developer-guide/nodejs-api#-new-eslintoptions) for more details.

-**Warning**: In eslint-webpack-plugin version 1 the options were passed to the now deprecated [CLIEngine](https://eslint.org/docs/developer-guide/nodejs-api#cliengine).

 ### `cache``

 - Type: `Boolean`